 As the Disneys, Zappos, and Ritz-Carltons of the world can confirm, those experiences have a profound impact on each customer's perception of your brand.
 That’s why customer service enablement and training is needed, and needed now, despite your organization’s size or industry.

 Enter these four tips.
 Whether you have a well-established onboarding and ongoing training program in place, or your team is brand new to customer service enablement, this blog post has something for you.
-Let’s explore four ways you can start implementing some customer service enablement best practices today.
+Let’s explore four ways you can start implementing some customer service enablement activities and best practices today.

 1. Assess where you’re at